-- o Admission must be staggered using an appointment system. - o Face coverings are required at all times.

-- Gyms and Fitness Centers shall be allowed to open at 50% of permitted occupancy and group fitness classes may operate at 50% of capacity with no physical contact, while following all of the State Fire Marshal guidelines for Fitness Centers and Health Clubs.
-State guidelines include but are not limited to the following restrictions: - Physical Distancing measures for equipment and exercise areas must be arranged to keep six feet between individuals, such as the use of barriers or closing certain machines. - o On-site sanitation attendants are required.
+- o Admission must be staggered using an appointment system. - o Face coverings are required at all times. - o Group tours must be limited to no more than 15 related persons and each tour group must maintain 30 feet between groups. - O Gyms and Fitness Centers shall be allowed to open at 50% of permitted occupancy and group fitness classes may operate at 50% of capacity with no physical contact, while following all of the State Fire Marshal guidelines for "Fitness Centers and Health Clubs."
+State guidelines include but are not limited to the following restrictions: - Physical Distancing measures for equipment and exercise areas must be arranged to keep six feet between individuals, such as the use of barriers or closing certain machines.